mhmdnsr-dev/booking-investigation/Ahmed-Reda/Flight-Review/flight review.md

 ## ✈️ Booking Module Investigation – Flight Review Page Contract Review

-Welcome aboard!
-This document captures the ongoing work and analysis related to the **Flight Review Page** of our Booking Module.
-The goal?
-To modernize, simplify, and document the backend/frontend contracts with elegance and clarity.
+### 🎯 Goal

+Break down the legacy structure of `requestBean`and `flightOption` on the Flight Review Page.

 ---

-### 🎯 Objective

-Break down the legacy structure of `requestBean`and `flightOption` on the Flight Review Page → Compare it to modern, RESTful, Angular-friendly alternatives → Recommend transformations that make the codebase cleaner, leaner, and future-proof.

----

 ## 🛬 Page: Flight Review Page

-#### mainly this page Preview all information of the flight including Fare Details and Baggage Details
+### mainly this page Preview all information of the flight including Fare Details and Baggage Details

 ### 🧩 Object: `requestBean`